Pain Needn’t be Part of HOW to Be Consistent.

 The New Normal.

-We need to think about consistency in precisely this way: as the slow accumulation of habits.
+We need to think about HOW to be consistent in precisely this way: as the slow accumulation of habits.
 When a single change is consistently performed, it becomes habitual, it becomes unconscious, it becomes normal.
 The neuronal pathways which permit and channel this behaviour will become reinforced.
 And from a new psychological normality.
 Then once this is ingrained, you can apply yourself consistently to the next change.

 Yet the benefits of this approach are greater than this.
 Firstly, rather than struggling with an overwhelming number of changes to implement all at once, the achievement of each little change brings positive feelings the ‘reward’); you’ll feel positive about implementing the next change.